riboseinc/jekyll-theme-open-project/README.md

   api_key: '<your Algolia API key>'
   index_name: '<your Algolia index name>'

-# Only add this if you want to use Algolia’s search on your project site.
+# Only add this if you want to use Algolia's search on your project site.

 tag_namespaces:
   software: